Lorna Jackson: Political career

-Causes
+Campaigns and causes

 Jackson successfully led the lobby to have the Ontario Minor Hockey Association make face protection for children mandatory in recreational hockey.
 She supported the construction of a pedestrian bridge over the Humber River.
 She also was instrumental in promoting the design of the Woodbridge Pool to make it easier for physically challenged residents to learn how to swim.

+In 1988, she campaigned for an extension of the Toronto Transit Commission's Spadina Subway line north from Metropolitan Toronto into Vaughan to the then-future Highway 407 corridor.

-In her final years as mayor, Jackson sought to adjust the boundaries of the southern municipalities of York Region so that Markham's half of the community of Thornhill would be annexed into the city of Vaughan.
+In her final years as mayor, Jackson sought to adjust the boundaries of the southern municipalities of York Region so that Markham's half of the community of Thornhill would be annexed into the City of Vaughan.

 As a result of a lawsuit filed against the City of Toronto government for the Keele Valley Landfill, Jackson lead city council to close the site by the end of 2002.
 Stating in 2000 that Vaughan was "no longer willing to host", the landfill was closed on January 1, 2003 and filled with four feet of clay and topsoil.

 Family

 Jackson and her husband Al were married for 45 years.
 They had three children: Linda, Jim and Jeff, and five grandchildren: Carolyn, Lindsay, Lauren, John-Paul and Lucas.
-Her daughter, Linda Jackson, was formerly Ward 2 Councillor, Regional Councillor, and Mayor for Vaughan.
+Her daughter, Linda Jackson, was formerly Ward 2 Councillor, Regional Councillor, and Mayor of Vaughan.